google/grr-doc/fleetspeak/sandbox.md

-# Running GRR and Fleetspeak with Envoy in a Docker Compose sandbox
+# Running GRR and Fleetspeak with Envoy in Docker Compose

 The following diagram shows the high level architecture of the sandbox environment.